salesforce/rules_spring/README.md

 It enables Bazel to build Spring Boot applications and package them as an executable jar file.
 The executable jar is the best way to deploy your Spring Boot application in production environments.

-The Salesforce *springboot* rule can be found, along with documentation, in this location:
+The Salesforce *springboot* rule can be found, along with documentation, in this directory:
 - [springboot](springboot): a Bazel extension to build and package Spring Boot applications

 ### Support and Ongoing Development